 Pour the cheesecake filling into the cooled springform tin.

-Place the spring form tin in the roasting / baking tray.
+Place the spring form tin in a roasting / baking tray.
+The roasting tray / baking tray should be able to fit the spring form tin.

 At this point you need to add hot water from the side till it reaches halfway up the sides.